ESL Speaking

 I’ve put together a series of videos for your viewing pleasure to help understand American English idioms.
 Some idioms are used in day-to-day conversation, while others are seldom used.
 I’ve created videos for ones I think are useful in conversation, whether it be in a conversation with a friend, or in a business meeting with colleagues.

 Enjoy these American English idioms that can help you level up your scores on the IELTS, TOEFL or TOEIC exams.
-Oh, and check this out if you want to learn some expressions and English slang.
+Oh, and check this out if you want to learn some expressions and English slang or holiday phrases.

 The Big Book of American Idioms: A Comprehensive Dictionary of English Idioms, Expressions, Phrases...